 Internal funding opportunities exist to enhance UBC researchers' success applying for funding from social sciences and humanities competitions.

-Purpose: To support the early stages of the research programs of tenure-track Assistant Professors hired within the last 20 months
+Purpose: To support the early stages of the research programs of tenure-track Assistant, Associate, and Full Professors hired within the last 24 months

 Duration: 2 years

-The Office of the Vice-President, Research and Innovation (VPRI) in partnership with the Support Programs to Advance Research Capacity (SPARC) is pleased to introduce a pilot Bridge Funding Program to support researchers that wish to improve and re-submit unsuccessful applications to the preceding Social Sciences and Humanities Research Council of Canada (SSHRC) competition cycle:
+The Office of the Vice-President, Research and Innovation (VPRI) in partnership with the Support Programs to Advance Research Capacity (SPARC) offers Bridge Funding to support researchers that wish to improve and re-submit unsuccessful applications to Social Sciences and Humanities Research Council of Canada (SSHRC) competitions:

 - VPRI awards have a maximum value of $2,500 and must be matched by UBC Faculty Depts/Units.